Notice

 Risk of a rupture or break from mild or minor trauma, even years after the surgery.

-It may take 12 to 18 months to recover.
+It may take 12 to 18 months to heal.

-Studies have shown that for many patients only the diseased or missing endothelial cells need to be replaced.
-The other layers were normal.
-We now have a technique called DSEK..
+For many patients only the diseased or missing endothelial cells need to be replaced.
+The other layers may be normal.
+We now have a technique called DSEK.
 It replaces only the endothelial cell layer.
 A thin button of donor tissue with only the endothelial cell layer is inserted onto the back surface of the patient’s cornea.

 There are many reasons to choose DSEK.